-WHEREAS, the bills are counter to the Local Development Act of 1925 in NCGS Chapter 158 that allows local governments to aid and encourage economic development in communities throughout North Carolina; and
+WHEREAS, the bills are counter to the Local Development Act of 1925 in NCGS Chapter 158 that allows local governments to aid and encourage economic development in communities throughout North Carolina; AND

-WHEREAS, North Carolina law has long permitted local governments to engage in public enterprises and there is no justification for treating communications enterprises differently from other public enterprises that are essential for a sound economy; and
+WHEREAS, North Carolina law has long permitted local governments to engage in public enterprises and there is no justification for treating communications enterprises differently from other public enterprises that are essential for a sound economy; AND

-WHEREAS, historically it was government that funded much of the current corporate telecommunications infrastructure in the United States and government paid for and developed the Internet; and
+WHEREAS, historically, it was government that funded much of the current corporate telecommunications infrastructure in the United States and government paid for and developed the Internet; AND

-WHEREAS, there are telecommunications designers, equipment manufacturers and suppliers in North Carolina who will be negatively affected if local governments are not allowed to provide needed communications services, meaning that North Carolina will stand to lose more jobs by not investing in top-quality broadband infrastructure than it will lose due to government provision of such services; and
+WHEREAS, there are telecommunications designers, equipment manufacturers and suppliers in North Carolina who will be negatively affected if local governments are not allowed to provide the needed communications services, meaning that North Carolina will stand to lose more jobs by not investing in top-quality broadband infrastructure than it will lose due to government provision of such services; AND

-WHEREAS, many for-profit companies with operations in North Carolina joined our local governments in opposing these bills;
+WHEREAS, many for-profit companies with operations in North Carolina have joined our local governments in opposing these bills.

-NOW, THEREFORE, BE IT RESOLVED that the Council of the Town of the Chapel Hill opposes Senate Bill 1004 and House Bill 1252 and urges all members of the North Carolina General Assembly to vote "no" in committee and, if necessary, on the floor of the General Assembly.
+NOW THEREFORE BE IT RESOLVED that the Mayor and members of the Fayetteville City Council oppose Senate Bill 1004 and House Bill 1252 and urge all members of the North Carolina General Assembly to vote "no" in committee and, if necessary, on the floor of the General Assembly.